 It’s not easy for some parents to let up.
 As the AAP report says: “Even parents who wish to take a lower-key approach to child-rearing fear slowing down when they perceive everyone else is on the fast track.”
 Try to keep in mind that a few, low test grades won’t torpedo a child’s lifelong plans.

 If you or someone you love is experiencing stress as a result of school, consider getting treatment at a residential facility like ours.
-The trained medical and therapeutic professionals at Beachside can help to diagnose the problem, to determine the root cause and help the patient to successfully manage the symptoms while developing quality coping mechanisms.
+The trained medical and therapeutic professionals at Beachside can help diagnose the problem, determine the cause and help the patient successfully manage the symptoms while developing quality coping mechanisms.